 Our working capital, defined as the difference between current assets and current liabilities (maturing in less than 12 months in both cases), is structurally negative fundamentally due to the way our industry operates.
 This results in the average collection period being shorter than the average payment period and is common practice in our sector, as customers pay upon purchase and suppliers are paid following delivery of their goods.
-Our average days payable outstanding was 48.06 days over the period from February 1, 2023 to January 31, 2024.
+Our average days payable outstanding was 45 days over the period from February 1, 2024 to January 31, 2025.

-To manage our working capital, we use confirming lines from time to time, which allow certain of our suppliers to obtain expedited payment of our invoiced trade payables from a bank or financial institution that we subsequently repay at the time such payables are due under their terms.
+To manage our working capital, we use the promissory notes program, the confirming lines from time to time, which allow certain of our suppliers to obtain expedited payment of our invoiced trade payables from a bank or financial institution that we subsequently repay at the time such payables are due under their terms.
 Under confirming lines or reverse factoring in the Spanish market, the bank or other financial institution pays the supplier for the invoice amount and we subsequently repay the bank the invoice amount on its due date.
 The bank or other financial institution typically receives a fee from us for each invoice paid.
 We continue to recognize these amounts as trade payables in our financial statements until we repay the bank or other financial institution.
 We benefit from the use of confirming lines, as they obviate the need for us to provide any letter of credit or guarantee to our suppliers, and some suppliers offer discounts on the invoice amount if payment is received within a certain period of time after the invoice is issued.
-We consolidated our various outstanding confirming lines facilities within the Confirming and Guarantee Facilities on November 30, 2023.